gethinode/hinode/content/post/celebrating-excellence-announcing-the-salesforce-mvp-class-of-2024.md

   "date": "2024-02-23T22:30:09.000Z",
-  "title": "Celebrating Excellence: Announcing the Salesforce MVP Class of 2024!", "Slug": "celebrating-excellence-announcing-the-salesforce-mvp-class-of-2024", "description": "Salesforce MVPs are Trailblazers that defy metaphor in their contributions to, and their place within, the Salesforce community.
-They’ve been called guides, beacons, mentors, tentpoles, cheerleaders, community leaders, and more — but nothing quite captures the breadth and depth of their unique expertise, passion, dedication, and contributions to the Salesforce community at large..", "tags":
+  "title": "Celebrating Excellence: Announcing the Salesforce MVP Class of 2024!", "Slug": "celebrating-excellence-announcing-the-salesforce-mvp-class-of-2024", "description": "Salesforce MVPs are Trailblazers that defy metaphor in their contributions to, and their place within, the Salesforce community.", "tags":
     [
       "salesforce-mvp",